Blackjacx/CurrentHardware/README.md

 # Current Hardware
-Shows the evolution of my current hardware for development, gaming, etc.
+Shows the evolution of my current hardware for professional and private development 👨‍💻

 I use this project to maintain the specs of my computing hardware.
 The files are named after specific models I own.
 I any of my hardware receives an upgrade I will also commit new specs.
 So every commit will represent a new hardware upgrade.